 What is the National Drug Helpline?

-The National Drug Helpline is an organization dedicated to helping those struggling with substance abuse and addiction.
+The National Drug Helpline is a for profit organization and company dedicated to helping those struggling with substance abuse and addiction.
 The National Drug Helpline strives to make hotline numbers accessible to anyone in need.
 You can read more about The National Drug Helpline on our About page.

 Who Answers the Phone?